Can you visually describe what someone’s face looks like when they smile?

 (Complimentary > BinkNyc.pdf).

-This is the reason we don’t have to sit down and teach children how to smile/laugh or cry and make a sad face.
-These neuropeptides do this for us.
+This is the reason we DO NOT have to sit down and teach children how to smile/laugh or cry and make a sad face.
+These neuropeptides do it for us.

 |We sense of the world around us through a limited and very narrow band of what is possible in the known universe.
 Because of this, your perception of reality is biased by these tiny limitations and what you can sense.
 Some animals or insects perceive a world that is very, very different than what we can see or hear......Sensory Limits